kirilllzaitsev/kirilllzaitsev/README.md

 ### Hello 👋 and welcome!

 I am a software engineer working primarily with computer vision.
-Currently, I'm focusing on depth estimation.
+Currently, I'm interested in depth estimation.

 I have some experience with NLP and RL, the cloud (AWS, GCP), and solutions architecture.

 ---